alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### Expansion as filters

 In addition, not only can we add filters after expansion steps, but also we can use expansion step as the filtering predicate with `where(...)` step.
-For example, if we want to extract all the vertices having at least 5 outgoing incident edges, we can write a gremlin sentence with `where(...)` step as following:
+For example, if we want to extract all the vertices having at least 5 outgoing incident edges, we can write a Gremlin sentence with `where(...)` step as following:

 ```python
 # Retrieve vertices having at least 5 outgoing incident edges